-NBA ownership (Mark Cuban, the Dallas Mavericks) expressly kept Steve Nash, the catalyst for the Canadian national team at the 2000 Sydney Olympics, from representing his own country in the 2002 FIBA Men’s World Basketball Championship.
+The NBA dictates other countries on who can play for their national teams and who can not.
+NBA ownership (Mark Cuban, the Dallas Mavericks) expressly kept Mr Nash, the catalyst for the Canadian national team at the 2000 Sydney Olympics, from representing his own country in the 2002 FIBA Men’s World Basketball Championship.

 Cuban also decreed that Dirk Nowitski could not play for his native Germany.

-Toronto native Jamal Magloire, immediately following his draft by the Charlotte Hornet, was pressured not to compete for Canada that summer under various pretexts.
+Toronto native Jamal Magloire, immediately following his draft by the Charlotte Hornets, was pressured not to compete for Canada that summer under various pretexts.